rux616/webacon/README.md

-WeBaCon
+webacon - WeMo Basic Control
 ===

 'Cause who doesn't like bacon?

-WeMo Basic Control - Allows one to issue basic commands to a WeMo unit via the command line.
+Allows one to issue basic commands to a WeMo unit via the command line.

 Command line options
 ---